JeppeKlitgaard/jeppe.science/content/career/experience.md

 headless: true

 # Order that this section appears on the page.
-weight: 40
+weight: 20

-title: Experience
+title: 📃 Experience
-subtitle:
+subtitle: _Among other things - Have a peek at my CV for more!_

 # Date format for experience
 #   Refer to https://wowchemy.com/docs/customization/#date-format